BlazingRockStorm/flask-sample/README.md

 # Flask demo

-Run with Python 3.8.
+Run with Python 3.8 and 3.9.
 Deploy with Elastic Beanstalk